 And I thought, this is completely beneath me because this isn't how I would tell this story.

-I'm sort of looking as if I'm upset, and I was I'm not suggesting it's not upsetting, I'm just saying that I wasn't, I was quite relieved actually.
+I'm just saying that I wasn't, I was quite relieved, actually.

 I thought, I've got away with this.

-I'm very lucky, just make sure he's not there before my housemate comes back.
+Just make sure he's not there before my housemate comes back.

-But I thought, even I'm having to sort of hyper up the way I'm behaving, as if I'm so when I hear these things about someone's got to tell or someone's got a this or a that, I think, well, no one really knows how to behave now if they watch television, and they all sort of know how they think that they should behave when they're being interviewed or asked a question.
+But I thought, even I'm having to sort of hype up the way I'm behaving as if I'm so when I hear these things about someone's got to tell or someone's got a this or that, I think, well, no one really knows how to behave now if they watch television.

-And I was thinking about it because I saw someone say something about Lucy Connolly stuff, and I thought, well, soon we'll be in a position where we won't really know if someone's being honest or not, and it won't be because it won't just be because they don't know it will be because they don't know how to behave themselves.
+And it won't be because it won't just be because they don't know, it will be because they don't know how to behave themselves.

-And I think there's going to be no the the only solution to it all in the end is going to be not believing any of it.
+And I think there's going to be no the only solution to it all in the end is going to be not believing any of it.

 And I know that some people say, well, once you don't believe any of it, then you're going to become insensitive and stuff as a person.

-But I don't think that you are, because you'll just be looking around at your immediate environment and hopefully reacting to it organically.
+But I don't think that you are because you'll just be looking around at your immediate environment and hopefully reacting to it organically.

 So I'm not sure what the answer is.